robertopfneto/Slicing-COCO-Json-Images-Helper/README.md

 - Tiles large images into smaller, manageable pieces
 - Preserves and transforms COCO JSON annotations
-- Configurable tile size and overlap
+- Configurable tile size and overlap (static SAHI) or adaptive ASAHI auto-overlap
+- Generates K-fold splits keeping all tiles of an image in the same fold/split
 - Minimum object coverage filtering
 - Configuration-driven design for easy customization